okaoui/izicap/README.md

 1. Clone repository.
 2. In the application.properties file change property **local.storage.dir** to an appropriate path in docker container.
 3. Change server.port if needed
+4. Run mvn release:prepare to make a release.
+5. Update Dockerfile with the new release in target folder
-4. If Docker installed, inside the project directory run: **docker build .**
+6. If Docker installed, inside the project directory run: **docker build .**
-5. Run docker run -p <your-port-external>:<docker-internal-port-exposed-for-access> IMAGE_ID
+7. Run docker run -p <your-port-external>:<docker-internal-port-exposed-for-access> IMAGE_ID
-6. To request the API, use the Swagger documentation http://192.168.99.100:<your-port-external>/izicap-api/swagger-ui/index.html
+8. To request the API, use the Swagger documentation http://192.168.99.100:<your-port-external>/izicap-api/swagger-ui/index.html (Change IP address)